SparkyVT/HPR-Rocket-Flight-Computer/README.txt

 Note: TinyGPS++ is only compatible with GPGGA and GPRMC sentences.
 If using a UBLOX M8N or other GNSS unit, then TinyGPS++ must be modified to accept the GNGGA & GNRMC format.
-Support available upon request.
+Modified files are on the master page.

 Note: 1.2 in x 3.8 in size board.
 Will fit in a 2-inch avionics bay that is at least 1 inch wide and 4 inches long.
 Components mount on both sides.
 See provided pictures for examples.